 Key Skills that you develop on this course will depend on the units that you cover.
 Your teacher will be able to give you further advice as you study for this course.
-What kind of student is this course suitable for?

 This course is suitable for students with a keen interest in mathematics and problem solving.
 Students taking science based subjects will find mathematics complements their studies.